exercism/gleam/exercises/concept/newsletter/.docs/instructions.md

 Boris is a big model train enthusiast and has decided to share their passion with the world by starting a newsletter.
 They'll start by sending the first issue of the newsletter to friends and acquaintances that share the hobby, their email addresses are stored in a text file.

+Hint: Use the [simplifile](https://hexdocs.pm/simplifile/simplifile.html) module for file operations.

 ## 1. Read email addresses from a file

 Implement the `read_emails` function.
 It takes a path string to a text file that contains email addresses separated by newlines, and returns a list of the email addresses from the file.